AlexIoannides/alexioannides/README.md

 pipenv run python -m pelican.server
 ```

+A test version of the website will then be available at `http://localhost:8000`.

 ## Deploying to GutHub Pages

 After testing locally, first of all ensure that `RELATIVE_URLS = False`, rebuilding the website if necessary.
 Then, make sure that you are still in the `output` directory and remember that this is version controlled by a [different repository](https://github.com/AlexIoannides/alexioannides), that now needs new changes to be committed and pushed to `master` as usual - e.g.,